panva/node-oidc-provider/docs/README.md

 This option allows to configure the token storage and value formats.
 The different values change how a client-facing token value is generated as well as what properties get sent to the adapter for storage.
  - `opaque` (default) formatted tokens store every property as a root property in your adapter
  - `jwt` formatted tokens are issued as JWTs and stored the same as `opaque` only with additional property `jwt`.
 The signing algorithm for these tokens uses the client's `id_token_signed_response_alg` value and falls back to `RS256` for tokens with no relation to a client or when the client's alg is `none`
+ - `paseto` formatted tokens are issued as v2.public PASETOs and stored the same as `opaque` only with additional property `paseto`.
+The server must have an `OKP Ed25519` key available to sign with else it will throw a server error.
+PASETOs are also allowed to only have a single audience, if the token's "aud" resolves with more than one the server will throw a server error.
- - the value may also be a function dynamically determining the format (returning either `jwt` or `opaque` depending on the token itself)
+ - the value may also be a function dynamically determining the format (returning either `jwt`, `paseto` or `opaque` depending on the token itself)